What Are Terpenes?

 In fact, many researchers have emphasized the pharmacological importance of terpenes.

-In addition to giving cannabis that distinctive scent and flavor, terpenes have many medical benefits.
-These benefits include pain reduction, easing depression and anxiety, and fighting bacterial and fungal infections.
+In addition to giving cannabis that distinctive scent and flavor, terpenes have many potential medical benefits.
+These benefits include addressing pain, easing depression and anxiety, and fighting bacterial and fungal infections.
 Terpenes are also responsible parties for imparting the “Entourage Effect” of cannabis (see below).

 There are a number of terpenes found in cannabis.
 Some of the most common include: